bg4407/AMAZON-MARKETPLACE-E-COMMERCE-PLATFORM-/docs/DesignDoc.md

 related UI to the backend, with functionality to create, get and authenticate helpers as well as manipulate a Helper's Funding Basket, all by accessing methods in HelperDAO objects.

+**FeedbackController:** Responds to HTML requests for the Feedback resource.
+It connects the Feedback UI to the Feedback model in the backend, with functionality for helpers to send feedback and managers to view feedback as necessary, all by acessing methods in FeedbackDAO objects.

 - **NeedDAO:** An interface for the Data Access Object used to access and modify the underlying storage for the Needs Cupboard.